 Players on Loan

 When you sponsor a sportsperson under either a Sportsperson visa or Temporary Worker visa, the Home Office place certain responsibilities on you if they are on loan to another club.
 It is also important to note that you can only loan and accept players if your governing body permits it.

 A player may only be loaned if they will return to your club after the loan period.
 As the sponsor, you will continue to be responsible for the player and must make appropriate arrangements with the loan club in order that you can continue to meet your sponsor duties.
 The loaning club does not need to make an application for an endorsement or have a sponsor licence.

 Where a player is permanently transferred the new club must make an application for the player, both for an endorsement and a visa, which would need to be approved before the player begins to play for the new club.

 Sponsoring a Sportsperson or Coach

-In order to sponsor a sportsperson under the Tier 2 (Sportsperson) or Tier 5 (Temporary Worker - Sporting) categories, a company or organisation must be a sporting body, sports club, event organiser or other organiser operating, or intending to work in the sporting sector.
+In order to sponsor a sportsperson under a Sportsperson visa or Temporary Worker visa, a company or organisation must be a sporting body, sports club, event organiser or other organiser operating, or intending to work in the sporting sector.
 Agents are not permitted to be the sponsors.

 You will also be required to obtain endorsements from the governing body for your sport, which must be recognised by the Home Office, which will confirm that you are a genuine club or similar organisation, and have a legitimate requirement to bring migrants to the UK as sportspersons.

-How Brexit Will Affect the UK Sporting Industry
+How Brexit Has Affected the UK Sporting Industry